Sporting leave

 Summary:

-The aim of sporting leave is to support sportspeople and their support personnel as well as:
+The purpose of sporting leave is to support:

-• judges and referees within the context of participation in international competitions;
+• athletes, their coaches, as well as judges and referees taking part in international competitions;

 • the administrative managers of federations and clubs, volunteers who help to organise a sporting event in Luxembourg and people who take part in INAPS training.